Scrap and the Pirates: Background

 Scrap and the Pirates (Skrållan och sjörövarna) was first published in 1967 by Rabén & Sjögren.
 The book Scrap and the Pirates is based on the films Tjorven och Skrållan and Tjorven och Mysak.
 The films were released in some countries, while in others only the book was released.
 While the book was translated into English, the films were not.
 The pictures in the book were taken during the shooting of the films.

 The story takes place after the events of the Seacrow Island novel.
-Some events of the book are also described in the films, others are completely new.
+Some events of the book are also described in the films, while others are completely new.

 The book takes place on the fictional holiday island Seacrow Island.
-The island doesn't really exist.
-However, some real places are mentioned in the book, including Söderöra, Furusund and Rödlöga.
-Thus, Seacrow Island is located on the northern Stockholm archipelago.
+The island doesn't really exist, but some real places are mentioned in the book, including Söderöra, Furusund and Rödlöga.
+Thus, Seacrow Island is located on the northern Stockholm Archipelago.

 The photos from the book are from Sven-Eric Delér and Stig Hallgren.
 The text is written by Astrid Lindgren.

 Reception

-Yvonne Bauer from Stern believes that the story is far away from dealing with the pragmatic everyday topics that are described in most current children's books.
+Yvonne Bauer from Stern believed that the story is far away from dealing with the pragmatic everyday topics that are described in most current children's books.
 Instead, it is about children and adults who do funny and stupid things.

-Annika Jürgens of Eltern thinks the story is timelessly beautiful.
-It is a great book for reading aloud with beautiful photos.
+Annika Jürgens of Eltern thought that the story is timelessly beautiful, also saying that the title is a great book for reading aloud with beautiful photos.

-Kerstin Reinke from hoppsala.de believes that the figures are lovingly depicted.
-Astrid Lindgren tells the story with a lot of wit and charm.
+Kerstin Reinke from hoppsala.de believed that the figures are lovingly depicted, and that Astrid Lindgren tells the story with a lot of wit and charm.